Kentaro Miura: Career

 In 2013, Miura released the short standalone manga Giganto Maxia, published in English-speaking territories by Dark Horse in 2016.
 Duranki, a short manga produced by Miura's personal manga studio Studio Gaga, was serialized in Young Animal Zero in 2019.

 Influences

 Miura stated that the work that had the biggest impact on his own was Buronson and Tetsuo Hara's manga Fist of the North Star (1983 debut).
 Miura also cited influences from Go Nagai's Violence Jack (1973 debut), the Japanese fantasy novel series Guin Saga (1979 debut), Paul Verhoeven films, the Hellraiser series (1987 debut), shōjo manga, Disney films, and the works of Hieronymous Bosch, M. C. Escher, Gustave Doré, and Pieter Bruegel.
+He also commented that he started by imitating manga from publisher Gakken to develop his art style, and other authors and artists who influenced him include Katsuhiro Otomo, Shinji Mizushima, Rei Hijiri, Leiji Matsumoto, Buichi Terasawa, Noriyoshi Ohrai, and Naoyuki Kato.
+Miura also cited anatomy books by Thomas R. Gest as a reference for accurately depicting the human form.

 Death

 On May 6, 2021, Miura died due to acute aortic dissection, at the age of 54.
 His death was publicly announced on May 20, 2021.
 A private ceremony was held by his family.

 Various manga artists offered condolences, including Kouji Mori, Miura's high school friend, and George Morikawa, who shared a story of their friendship.
 People who worked on the Berserk anime adaptations also paid tribute to Miura, including Susumu Hirasawa, composer for the 1997 series; Nobutoshi Canna and Yūko Miyamura, who voiced Guts and Casca, respectively, in the 1997 series; Hiroaki Iwanaga, Guts' voice actor since the 2012–13 film trilogy; and singer Yoshino Nanjō, who voiced Sonia and performed the ending theme for the 2016 series' second season with Nagi Yanagi.